-Tier 1 capital contains more permanent equity items and is primarily composed of equity attributable to the common shareholder, preferred shares and the contractual service margin (except for segregated fund products).
+Tier 1 capital contains more permanent equity items and is primarily composed of equity attributable to the common shareholder, preferred shares and the contractual service margin, excluding segregated fund products.
 Goodwill and other intangible assets are deducted from this category.

-Tier 2 capital is primarily composed of subordinated debentures.
+Tier 2 capital is notably composed of subordinated debentures.

-The surplus allowance is the value of the risk adjustment for non-financial risk (the value of specific provisions for adverse deviations as at December 31, 2022) included in insurance contract liabilities.
+The surplus allowance is the value of the risk adjustment for non-financial risk (the value of specific provisions for adverse deviations as at December 31, 2022) included in insurance contract liabilities, excluding segregated fund products.